-Clinical Fellows, as well as Postdoctoral Scholars with MD or MD/PhD degrees, are eligible to benefit from the Expanded Pilot PI Waiver to apply for R01 type grants that require Principal Investigator status.
-Contact RMG for more information, the application process, and deadlines.
+Clinical Fellows, as well as Postdoctoral Scholars with MD/PhD degrees, are eligible to apply for R01 type grants that require PI status.
+Contact RMG for more information.

 In rare occasions, an advanced clinical trainee who has completed the clinical training program may wish to continue at Stanford in a research-only capacity while performing some additional hours of clinical work at the Stanford hospitals that is not part of any training or educational program, or engage in billable clinical activity as a physcian with Stanford Hospital and Clinic while undergoing a clinical training program.